gamroyan/cognizantGenAIExternRepo/README.md

-Assignments for the Python & Generative AI Externship I did for Cognizant.
+Assignments for the Cognizant Python & Generative AI Externship.
 May 1 - June 20 2025